 Please note that Minecraft Bedrock Servers hosted by remote.it are not compatible with the pocket edition/mobile version of the game.

 To set up the Bedrock server, simply download the Minecraft Bedrock Server Files and extract them into a folder on your desktop.
 Then, run the bedrock_server.exe file.
 Make sure you edit the server.properties file to your liking.
 If you need help setting up the server, refer to the bedrock_server_how_to.html file in the Server Files.
+Additionally, can you watch our video tutorial here.

 Once the server is running, it should look like this: